mjc-school/MJC-School/stage #2.5/module #4 REST Basics - Spring Web/Spring Rest/spring-rest-pagination-content.md

 Providing a fluent and efficient pagination for REST API could increase user experience and help to build efficient and fast REST API.

 ## Resource vs Representation
-Before you start designing our pagination API, you need to have a clear understanding of page as a resource or a representation of the resource.
+Before you start designing pagination API, you need to have a clear understanding of page as a resource or a representation of the resource.
 1. If you consider that the page is not a resource in REST but its a property of the request.
-The example:
+The example
 ```
 http://domainname/products?page=1
 ```